Welcome to Smokey Bear Historical Park!

 Capitan, New Mexico - The Birthplace of Smokey Bear

-The Smokey Bear Historical Park is located on highway 380 (better known as 118 W. Smokey Bear Blvd.) in the heart of the Village of Capitan and is open every day of the year except Thanksgiving, Christmas, and New Year's day.
-Hours of operation are 9:00 am to 4:30pm.
-Mountain Time.
-Entrance fees into the park are $2.00 for adults, $1.00 for children 7-12.
-Children 6 and under are free.
-Smokey Bear Historical Park is operated by EMNRD-Forestry Division.
+The Smokey Bear Historical Park is located on Highway 380 (better known as 118 W. Smokey Bear Blvd.), in the heart of Capitan.
+It is open every day except Thanksgiving, Christmas, and New Year's Day.
+Hours of operation are 9:00 AM - 4:30 PM.
+Entrance fees are $2.00 for adults and $1.00 for children aged 7-12.
+Children 6 and under are free!

 Smokey Bear Historical Park is operated by the New Mexico State Forestry Division.